Komrod/web-servo/README.md

     "dir": "www/"                 <-- directory of the www root (from server dir) },
   "page": {
-    "script": "xjs",              <-- extension of the JS to execute server side "default": "index.html",      <-- default page if none "error": {
+    "script": "node.js",          <-- extension of the JS to execute server side "default": "index.html",      <-- default page if none "error": {
       "401": "page/401.html",     <-- full path of the 401 error page